Where to Place Homeowners & Hard-to-Place Property Insurance

 What states have the most homeowners & hard-to-place property insurance placement discussions?

-The states with the most agent discussions about placing hard-to-place homeowners, landlord, and property risks are Texas, Florida, Ohio, California, Illinois.
+The states with the most agent discussions about placing hard-to-place homeowners, landlord, and property risks are Texas, Florida, Arizona, Ohio, Colorado.
 Coverage availability and pricing can vary significantly by state due to regulatory differences and local market competition.

 How do I get a quote for hard-to-place homeowners, landlord, and property risks?

-Start by contacting the carriers most frequently recommended by agents: Chubb, Travelers, Safeco, Foremost, Allstate.
+Start by contacting the carriers most frequently recommended by agents: Travelers, Chubb, State Farm, Foremost, Progressive.
 Many agents also report success through wholesale brokers and MGAs who specialize in this class.
-The 184 discussions on this page include specific agent experiences with quoting and binding coverage.
+The 356 discussions on this page include specific agent experiences with quoting and binding coverage.

 Is homeowners & hard-to-place property insurance available in the admitted market?